lintonye/learnreact.design/_posts/2018-01-15-props-state-reexplained.md

   <div>{state.status} cat</div>
 {% endhighlight %}

-With this definition of the Cat, the implementation of its aforementioned behavior is all about synccing up the status of the door and that of the cat.
+With this definition of the Cat, the implementation of its aforementioned behavior is all about syncing up the status of the door and that of the cat.
 You know, when the status of the door is "open", we want the status of the cat to be "awake", otherwise, the status of the cat should be "sleeping".

 Easy peasy?
 Let's see...